 Takagi incites Mashiro to meet with Miho Azuki, Mashiro's crush, and tells her the two plan to become manga artists.
 In response, Azuki reveals her plans to be a voice actress.
 Mashiro proposes to her that they should both marry when Azuki becomes a voice actress for the anime adaptation of their manga.
 The two then start creating their manga, under the pen name Muto Ashirogi, in hopes of getting serialized in Weekly Shounen Jump.

 Bakuman. was published in English by VIZ Media under the Shonen Jump imprint from August 3, 2010 to August 6, 2013 and again in a 20-volume box set on October 1, 2013.
-The series was also published in Brazil by Jbc from August 2011 to April 2013 and has been published in Poland by Waneko since May 20, 2016; in Russian by Azbooka since June 1, 2016; in Mexico by Panini Comics Manga; in Spain by Norma Editorial, and in Argentina by Editorial Ivrea.
+The series was also published in Brazil by Jbc from August 2011 to April 2013; in Poland by Waneko since May 20, 2016; in Russian by Azbooka since June 1, 2016; in Mexico by Panini Comics Manga; in Spain by Norma Editorial, and in Argentina by Editorial Ivrea.